LeaCasse/quantum-flood-forecasting/README.md

 ```
 ## 📓 Notebooks

-The notebook WBC.ipynb serves as a reference for the initial proof-of-concept idea.
+#### The notebook qic_wbc.ipynb serves as main reference for the initial proof-of-concept idea.

 ### 1. simple_QRU_protype.ipynb